Understanding Single Tooth Bridges

 Drawbacks of Single Tooth Bridges

-However, because it only uses the support of one tooth, a single tooth bridge may be less durable and stable compared to a traditional dental bridge.
-Because of this, the lifespan of a single tooth bridge is lower even with good maintenance.
+Because it only uses the support of one tooth, a single tooth bridge may be less durable and stable compared to a traditional dental bridge.
+With this, the lifespan of a single tooth bridge is lower even with good maintenance.
+If you are looking for a more long-term solution, we will help you explore more permanent options, such as a dental implant.

 Also, because of the singular tooth as support, a single tooth bridge can only effectively replace one missing tooth.
-If you have a few missing teeth, it is best to go over other alternatives with your dentist.
+If you have a few missing teeth, it is best to go over other alternatives with our prosthodontics team.

 Single Tooth Bridge Cost